Why Exactly did WHS Close? - CS et al on Facebook

 2) This made it completely non-viable as an 11-18 school and thus ...

-3) ..... once the ILEA was abolished gave the Tories the chance to close it on the grounds that it was non-viable at any reasonable price.
+3) ..... once the ILEA was abolished that gave the Tories the chance to close it on the grounds that it was non-viable at any reasonable price.

 Seems to me that both Dinosaur parties share the blame for the closure of WHS - as for much else.